fedemantica/vertebrate_insect_GE/README.md

 # Sequence and Expression Diversification of Ancestral Genes in Vertebrates and Insects

-This github repository contains the code use to perform the analyses and generate the figures associated with the manuscript titled **"Sequence and Expression Divergence of Ancestral Genes in Vertebrates and Insects"** by Federica Mantica and Manuel Irimia (submitted for publication).
+This github repository contains the code use to perform the analyses and generate the figures associated with the manuscript titled **"Sequence and Expression Diversification of Ancestral Genes in Vertebrates and Insects"** by Federica Mantica and Manuel Irimia (submitted for publication).

 Table of contents
 -------